borealbirds/ring-of-fire/docs/species/NOCA/index.md

 subtitle: Cardinalis cardinalis
 ---

-The population size of Northern Cardinal (Cardinal rouge) in the Ring of Fire region was 0.001 (0, 0.002) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Northern Cardinal (<div>Cardinal rouge</div>) in the Ring of Fire region was 0.001 (0, 0.002) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps